savashn/ecewo-docs/src/content/docs/docs/session.md

 > **NOTE 1**
 >
->It's not safe to insert the password to the database without encryption.
+> It's not safe to insert the password to the database without encryption.
 You should use a library to encrypt the user password before inserting.

 > **NOTE 2**
 >
->In these examples, session is stored in memory, but you can store them in the database if you prefer.
+> In these examples, session is stored in memory, but you can store them in the database if you prefer.
 >
->If you store them in the memory, you will use `free_session()` and `delete_session()` API for rare operations like logout.
+> If you store them in the memory, you will use `free_session()` and `delete_session()` functions for rare operations like logout.
 Ecewo will free the expired sessions when a new session is created.
 >
->But if you prefer storing the sessions in a database, you may free the session from memory right after you create and insert it into the database.
+> But if you prefer storing the sessions in a database, you may free the session from memory right after you create and insert it into the database.